-Standard: No return to call level

-Too many task activations of <taskid>, E_OS_LIMIT</taskid>

-Extended: Task <taskid> is invalid, E OS ID</taskid>

-Calling task still occupies resources, E_OS_RESOURCE

-Call at interrupt level, E_OS_CALLEVEL

-Conformance: BCC1, BCC2, ECC1, ECC2
+- Standard: No return to call level - Too many task activations of <TaskID>, E_OS_LIMIT - Extended: - Task <TaskID> is invalid, E_OS_ID - Calling task still occupies resources, E_OS_RESOURCE - Call at interrupt level, E_OS_CALLEVEL BCC1, BCC2, ECC1, ECC2

-13.2.3.4 Schedul e
+13.2.3.4 Schedule

-Syntax: StatusType Schedule (void)
+StatusType Schedule (void)

-Parameter (In): none
+none

-Parameter (Out): none
+none

-Description: If a higher-priority task is ready , the internal resource of the task is released, the current task is put into the ready state, its context is saved and the higher-priority task is executed.
+If a higher-priority task is ready , the internal resource of the task is released, the current task is put into the ready state, its context is saved and the higher-priority task is executed.
 Otherwise the calling task is continued.

-Particularities: Rescheduling can only take place if an internal resource is assigned to the calling task during system generation.
+Rescheduling only takes place if the task an internal resource is assigned to the calling task 16 during system generation.
 For these tasks, Schedule enables a processor assignment to other tasks with lower or equal priority than the ceiling priority of the internal resource and higher priority than the priority of the calling task in application-specific locations.
-When returning from Schedule, the internal resource has been taken again.
-This service has no influence on tasks with no internal resource

-assigned (preemptable tasks).
+When returning from Schedule , the internal resource has been taken again.
+This service has no influence on tasks with no internal resource assigned (preemptable tasks).

-Status:

-Standard - No orror E OK